junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 # Introduction

+> CP: Here is a proposed rewrite.
+(This is a skeleton, some bits still need to
+> be filled out.)

+The goal of federated learning {{MR17}} is to enable training of machine learning models from data stored on user' devices.
+The bulk of the computation is carried out on-device: each user trains the model on its data locally, then sends a model update to a central server.
+These model updates are commonly referred to as a "gradients" {{Lem12}}.
+The server then aggregates the gradients, applies them to the central model, and sends the updated model to the users to repeat the process.

+> CP: A diagram showing how this works would be helpful here.

+Federated learning improves user privacy by ensuring the training data never leaves the device.
+However, the gradients themselves reveal a significant amount of information about each user's input.
+[CP: 1-2 sentences describing the risk here would be useful.]
+One way to mitigate this risk is to distribute the aggregation step across multiple servers such that no server sees any gradient in the clear.

+In a Verifiable Distributed Aggregation Function
+{{!VDAF=I-D.draft-irtf-cfrg-vdaf-06}}, this is achieved by having each user shard their gradient into a number of secret shares, one for each aggregation server.
+Each server aggregates their shares locally, then combines their share of the aggregate with the other servers to get the aggregate result.

+Along with keeping the gradients privacy, it is also desirable to ensure robustness of the overall computation.
+In particular, to prevent clients from "posioning" the model, federated learning systems typically reject gradients whose L2-norm exceed a certain threeshold.
+[CP: Say that the gradients are vectors of real numbers, define L2-norm, and say why this bound is significant.
+Is it just that this is what federated learning people have decided is sufficient to get reasonable performance?]

+This dcoument describes Pine {{PINE}} ("P"rivate "I"nexpensive "N"orm
+"E"forcement"), a VDAF for secure aggregation of gradients for federated learning.
+Pine shares many of the same techniques as Prio3 {{Section 7 of !VDAF}}, including the use of Fully Linear Proofs {{Section 7.1 of !VDAF}} for validating the gradients.
+However, Pine introduces a new technique and supporting analysis that, for high-dimensonal data, significantly improves communication cost compared to what appears to be possible for Prio3.

+We given an overview of this technique in {{wraparound-overview}}.
+In {{flp}}
+we describe our FLP for bounded L2 norm.
+In {{vdaf}} we describe the complete Pine VDAF.

+> CP: BELOW HERE IS THE ORIGINAL INTRO, WITH SOME INLINE COMMENTS.

 Aggregating high-dimensional real number vectors is a fundamental primitive to support federated learning {{MR17}}, that allows data scientists to train machine learning models with data from many users' devices.
 Each user's device will train the model with its local data and send the model updates to the servers.
 The model updates are typically referred to as "gradients" {{Lem12}}, and are typically expressed as a vector of real numbers.
+[CP: The data type of the gradient is not relevant (yet!)]
 The servers will obtain the aggregated model updates, and apply them to the central model.
 This process repeats as the servers send the new model to the devices.

 There have been various approaches discussed in the Introduction section of
-{{PINE}} to support such use cases, but they either only implement an approximate verification of Client measurements ({{Tal22}}), or incur a high communication overhead between Client and Aggregators, e.g.
+{{PINE}} to support such use cases, [CP: Don't assume the reader has read the paper.
+You need to sell it here, too.] but they either only implement an approximate verification of Client measurements ({{Tal22}}), or incur a high communication overhead between Client and Aggregators, e.g. VDAF
-VDAF {{!VDAF=I-D.draft-irtf-cfrg-vdaf-06}} proposes a Prio3 scheme as a multi-party computation (MPC) protocol to verify certain property of each Client measurement, and the proposed implementation in {{DivviUpVDAF}} has to secret-share each bit of each vector dimension as a finite field element in the Client measurement.
+{{!VDAF=I-D.draft-irtf-cfrg-vdaf-06}} proposes a Prio3 scheme as a multi-party computation (MPC) protocol to verify certain property of each Client measurement, and the proposed implementation in {{DivviUpVDAF}} has to secret-share each bit of each vector dimension as a finite field element in the Client measurement.

 In this document, we propose a VDAF that enables more efficient and accurate secure aggregation that conforms to the VDAF interface {{!VDAF}}.
 We want to